DNin01/help-for-github-users/CONTRIBUTING.md

 [💡 **Make a suggestion**](https://github.com/DNin01/help-for-github-users/issues/new)

 ### Start a [discussion](https://github.com/DNin01/help-for-github-users/discussions/categories/ideas-and-changes) for an idea
-If you've got an idea for an improvement but don't know how it should work, you can start a discussion about it.
+If you've got an idea for an improvement but don't know how it should work, you can begin a discussion for it.

 [👥 **Start a discussion**](https://github.com/DNin01/help-for-github-users/discussions/new?category=ideas-and-changes)